peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

-The difference between the two numbers, that is, this arbitrary-precision rational number minus a 64-bit signed integer.
+The difference of the two objects.

 <a id="Subtract_PeterO_Numbers_ERational"></a>
 ### Subtract